dbushenko/sitecompiler/README.md

 * tag -- current tag for which this list was generated;
 * latest -- latest file.

+In Fleet templates they are contained in one compound variable -- 'data'.

 The "files" contains a sequence of hash-maps containing all the headers of the file and "content" for the content of this file.

 ## License